-To address the challenges of underwater image restoration, we propose a novel semantics-guided image restoration framework that integrates high-level textual semantics into the enhancement process.
-As illustrated in Fig.~\ref{fig:all_arch}(c), the framework incorporates a dual-branch architecture guided by textual semantics and enhanced through a masking-based learning strategy.
+To address the challenge that underwater image restoration methods normally lack the guidance of high-level textual semantics, we propose a novel Semantics-Guided Image Restorer that integrates high-level textual semantics into the restoration process.
+As illustrated in Fig.~\ref{fig:all_arch}(b), the restorer is built on top of a dual-branch architecture guided by textual semantics and boosted through a masking-based learning strategy.

-Inspired by the semantic learning mechanism in Masked Autoencoders (MAE)~\cite{mae}, we apply a pixel-wise random binary mask $M_\theta$ with a predefined masking ratio $\theta$ to the illumination-enhanced image $I_{\text{lit}}$.
-The masking process generates two inputs for the dual-branch network:
+Inspired by the semantic learning mechanism of the Masked Autoencoder (MAE)~\cite{mae}, we apply a pixel-wise random binary mask $M_\theta$ with a predefined masking ratio $\theta$ to the illumination-enhanced image $I_{\text{lit}}$.
+The masking process generates two images:

-Here, $I_1$ serves as the input to the semantics branch, which focuses on reconstructing occluded regions by attending to textual semantics.
-The masked input compels the network to rely on contextual clues and semantic priors extracted from the text, thereby reinforcing high-level understanding of the visual content.
-In contrast, the unmasked input $I_2$ drives an image branch, which operates on the complete illumination-enhanced image to preserve structural integrity and enhance fine-grained visual details.
+$I_1$ serves as the input of the masked branch, which focuses on reconstructing occluded regions by attending to textual semantics.
+The masked input forces the network to rely on contextual and semantic characteristics extracted from the text.
+As a result, high-level understanding of the visual content is reinforced.
+In contrast, the unmasked input $I_2$ drives an unmasked branch, which operates on the entire illumination-enhanced image to preserve structural integrity and enhance fine-grained visual details.

-To unify the processing of both branches, we design a semantics-guided encoder–decoder network (SGED) that integrates visual and textual modalities through cross-modal fusion mechanisms.
-The outputs of the semantics branch and the image branch are denoted as $\hat{I}_1$ and $\hat{I}_2$, respectively:
+To unify the processing of both branches, we design a Semantics-Guided Encoder-Decoder Network (SGEDN) that integrates visual and textual modalities through cross-modal fusion mechanisms.
+The outputs of the masked branch and the unmasked branch are denoted as $\hat{I}_1$ and $\hat{I}_2$, respectively:

-Finally, the outputs from both branches are aggregated using an additive fusion strategy, followed by normalization to produce the final enhanced image:
+Finally, the outputs from both branches are aggregated using an additive fusion strategy, followed by a normalization process to produce the final enhanced image: